 The Malan Witch, I feel, is a story for people that like their horror and ghost stories on the lighter side or for younger teenage readers just getting into the horror / ghost story genre.
 It is not a bad story and is an enjoyable read, I just wanted more.

 The Malan Witch is a good and quick read that fans of light horror will enjoy.
-It moves at a fast pace (a bit too quickly if I’m honest) and the characters could have been better developed, especially the witches, but it is an engaging witchy tale and one for people that like a bit of scare without being terrified.
+It moves at a fast pace (a bit too quickly for me if I’m honest) and the characters could have been better developed, especially the witches, but it is an engaging witchy tale and one for readers that like a bit of scare without being terrified.

 RRP: £8.99 (Paperback) / £3.17 (Kindle)